Climate-based tomato planting guide for Grande Prairie, Alberta

 Main risk: The season often runs out before the crop finishes well.

-How Frost Affects Tomatoes in Grande Prairie
+How Frost Affects Planting Dates for Tomatoes in Grande Prairie

 Grande Prairie usually has about 112 frost-free days, with a typical last spring frost around May 21 and a typical first fall frost around September 10.